 The next Orange and White cat is the Cymric Cat, also popularly known as the Longhaired Manx.
 Most of the characteristics of this breed are shared by the Manx cat, except its long luxurious fur.

 The absence of a tail or a small stub-like tail is one of its distinguishing features.
-Long, flowing coats of Cymric cats come in various patterns and colors, that have won the hearts of a large number of people worldwide.
+Long, flowing coats of Cymric cats come in various patterns and colors, that have won the hearts of people worldwide.

 However, we must remember that with beauty comes maintenance and the Cymric cat is no exception to it.
 Its fur requires grooming regularly to prevent matting and also to maintain a silky texture.